snowdonr/pyms-minerva/UserGuide/gcms_data_derived_objects.rst

 and then each row as the intensity data.

-    >>> im.export_leco_csv("output/data_leco.csv")

 Importing ASCII data
 ====================

 .. note:: This example is in `pyms-demo/32 <../pyms-demo/32/32.html>`__

-The LECO CSV data format can be used to import ASCII data directly into an IntensityMatrix object.
+The LECO CSV format data can be imported directly into an `~pyms.IntensityMatrix.IntensityMatrix` object.
 The data must follow the format outlined above.
 For example, the file saved above can be read and compared to the original:

 .. code-block:: python